jdoleary/Spellmasons/docs/TasksCurrent.md

     - Sectors could fit together using WFC instead of just being picked by random

 ## Tasks
+- Bug: Pathing broken on seed 0.5727148663470687
+    - it ran into `Hit loopLimit for polygon processing.
+May be an infinite loop or the polygon may just be too big.`
+    - In this case it should just abort that level and try a new one
 - Bug: Should sync portals when syncing units if all enemies are dead
 - Bug: Dead player doesn't lose mana
 - Enh: Looks like dragndrop is keeping dad from selecting a spell sometimes cause he moves the mouse before lifting it upn